Whole Numbers Class 6: Properties, Patterns & Number Line

 What Are Whole Numbers?

+Looking for a class 6 math worksheet or maths worksheet for class 6 with answers?
+This comprehensive resource covers everything you need.
 Before we talk about whole numbers, let us quickly recall natural numbers.
 The counting numbers are called natural numbers.
 We use them every day to count objects.

 Now, what if you have nothing to count?
 That is where zero comes in.
 When we include along with all the natural numbers, we get the set of whole numbers: